A Regional Fuel Tax for Auckland set at 10 cents per litre (plus GST) was introduced on 1 July 2018.

 NZTA is currently improving the Lincoln/Westgate sector of North Western Motorway.

-- widen Lincoln and the approaches of intersecting roads in the sector Te Pai Place to the motorway, to allow:
+- widening of Lincoln Road and the approaches of intersecting roads in the sector Te Pai Place to the motorway, to allow:

-- creating a new service road to Daytona Reserve.
+- a new service road to Daytona Reserve.

 Construction will begin in 2021 and should be complete by 2023.